ckammerl/sinatra_skeleton/app/helpers/README.md

 so that your changes are reloaded into the running web server process.
 This is because helper files are read *only once* at web-server *startup* time.
 Also, if you add a new helper or alter its implementation, you *also* must restart it so that "sourced" (i.e. read in) anew.
-Other web frameworks do not require this restart e.g. Rails but in this starter kit  you're best not "bubbling out" helpers until your implementation has "gelled."